 Scientific leadership – Please include any significant roles in the greater academic community.
 This includes major editorial responsibilities, public outreach activities, conference organisation, institutional administrative responsibilities (e.g. Head of Department, chair of departmental committee, etc.), and service on external thesis committees.

 Invited talks and lectures – Please list notable invited talks from independent career, including keynote addresses and named lectures, with year given and inviting organisation/institution.

 Research Summary (Label file: LastName_FirstName-Summary.pdf)

 A summary (1,000-word maximum) of up to five of the nominee’s most significant scientific contributions and research accomplishments from their independent career.
-The Research Summary should be accessible to another scientist working in their overarching disciplinary category (e.g. Life Sciences) but not in their specific field of study (e.g. Neuroscience).
+The Research Summary should be written in the first-person by the nominee, and accessible to any scientist working in their overarching disciplinary category (e.g. Life Sciences).
 Key results, their novelty and impact on the nominee’s field of study, and the nominee’s specific role in the described work should be included.
 Information about the nominee’s positions, awards, and service activities should be excluded.
 One figure illustrating the most significant results is allowed.
 Citations and figure caption do not count toward the word limit.

 Key Publications and Patents (Label files: LastName_FirstName-Pub1.pdf, etc.)

 Full-text published papers or filed patents representing the nominee’s best work (four publications maximum).
 Each publication should not be larger than 10MB.
 Work published by the nominee during graduate or postdoctoral training will not be considered.

 Letters of support should: